matthewepler/ggdb/README.md

 # TO DO
 * form
-	-> tightup up spacing between screengrab box and select options -> add text inputs for other tags
-	-> style submit button
+	-> add text inputs for other tags (left off at 'category' and 'year') -> style submit button
 	-> submit data validation
+		* check React Form and Form Events documentation

 	-> hookup firebase
 	-> add character data objects (define)